SAP-archive/sample-yaas-docs-repository/docu/files/110_Details_Scopes.html.md

 </div>

 ### Scopes
-The Accounts service supports these scopes:
+The Forum Accounts service supports these scopes:

 | Scope   |   Description  | Selected examples of use  |